sharetribe/flex-docs/src/docs/concepts-payments/solving-payout-problems/index.md

 The CSV export does not help in the case where the payout fails due to missing information.
-As mentioned the payout state does not propagate back to Flex in cases like this.
+As mentioned the payout state does not propagate back to Sharetribe in cases like this.
 If the payout state seems to be fine but a provider is reporting missing payouts, it's good to take a look at the connected account of the user.
 The associated Stripe account can be found in Console from the user view.
 Usually the problem is missing the account and act based on those to fill in missing information. information in the connected account.
 See if there are any warnings in